UKAEA-Edge-Code/VANTAGE-Reactions/CSD3_GPU_Reactions_guide.md

 These hashes can be found by using the `spack find -v -L neso-particles hipsycl`.
 In the output from the command look for the `+nvcxx` and `~nvcxx` flags to find the relevant hashes.

 NOTE that for now every reinstall of the `reactions` package overwrites the `bin` and `lib` directories in the main repo directory.

+NOTE when switching between CPU and GPU builds it is necessary to manually delete `bin` and `lib` directories in the main repo directory and depending on which variant is currently installed run either `spack clean reactions~nvcxx` or `spack clean reactions+nvcxx`.
+After this the normal installation procedure in this section can be followed.
 ***********************
 To test the CPU build, install `reactions~nvcxx` and run from the repo directory:
 ```